OSI 500-series (Challenger II)

 Challenger 2 – 4P

 The smallest Challenger 2 system is the 4P, circa 1977.
-This system is composed of separate boards including a 502 CPU board, a 540 video card, and a keyboard all mounted in a thin case.
+This system is composed of separate boards including a 502 CPU board (an updated version of the original model 500 board), a 540 video card, and a keyboard all mounted in a thin case.
 With a newer graphics card than older systems, featuring a whopping 2K of video RAM, a 64-by-32 character display was supported.
 The system featured a four-slot backplane (hence the “4P” designation) of which only two cards were installed in the basic (cassette-based) system allowing further expansion with RAM and floppy-controller cards.
 The “2P” label identifies this as an older unit (originally branded “2P-4”, later “4P”).

 I had received this system in late 2008.
 It featured the usual bugs expected with an older machine (including power supply issues in the form of failed electrolytic capacitors) as well as a failure in one (or more) of the upper 4K of RAM chips.
 The on-board RAM was clearly expanded after production as the upper 4K are manufactured by a different company than the lower 4K (which was presumably installed by OSI).
 Removing the upper 4K of RAM, the system boots!
 The user is presented with the customary “C/W/M ?” boot prompt and, upon booting to on-board BASIC, a 64-character display appears … perhaps the best enhancement of such a system over the Superboard.
 A simple POKE command allows the user to switch between the default 64-character wide display and a 32-character wide mode … presumably for software compatibility with many games.